Leon Errol: Personal life

 Errol married Stella Chatelaine in 1906 in Denver, Colorado.
 She died on November 7, 1946, in Los Angeles.
-Five years later Errol suffered a fatal heart attack, on October 12, 1951, aged 70.
 They had no children.

+Death

+On October 12, 1951, Errol died from a heart attack at Good Samaritan Hospital in Hollywood.
+He was 70.
+He was interred at Forest Lawn Memorial Park in Glendale.

 Recognition

 Errol has a star at 6801 Hollywood Boulevard on the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.

+Leonard Maltin stated, "Errol convulsed stage and screen audiences".
+Leslie Halliwell praised the little actor "For bringing a breath of inspired vaudeville to some pretty tired Hollywood formats, and for inventing Lord Epping."